- How are basal and squamous cell skin cancers treated?

 Radiation therapy uses high-energy rays (such as x-rays) or particles (such as photons, electrons, or protons) to kill cancer cells.
 The radiation is focused from outside the body onto the tumor.

-When radiation therapy is used to treat cancers on the skin, it is often done with a type of radiation called electron beam radiation.
+When radiation therapy is used to treat skin cancers, it is often done with a type of radiation called electron beam radiation.
 It uses a beam of electrons that only penetrate as far as the skin.
 This helps limit the side effects to other organs and body tissues.

 Getting radiation treatment is much like getting an x-ray, but the radiation is stronger and aimed more precisely at the cancer.
 The procedure itself is painless.
 Each treatment lasts only a few minutes, although the setup time – getting you into place for treatment – takes longer.